-A Godot 4 plugin for managing and querying collections of resources through a dedicated editor interface and runtime API.
+A Godot 4 plugin for managing and querying collections of resources, with a spreadsheet-like editor and a lightweight runtime API.

 Overview

 A table-based resource editor.
-The YARD editor tab lets you create and manage registries: catalogues of resources grouped by class.
+The YARD editor tab lets you create and manage registries: catalogues of resources, optionally restricted to a class.
 Each registry provides a spreadsheet-like view of your resources and their properties.

 A lightweight runtime API.
 At runtime, a Registry is just a small .tres file holding UIDs and string IDs.
-It does not load the resources it references. _You_ control when loading happens, and how.
+It contains only the mapping, never the resources themselves. _You_ control when loading happens, and how.

 Features

-- π Restrict a registry to a specific class β only matching resources can be added
+- π Restrict a registry to a class so only matching resources can be added

-- π Sync a registry from a directory β entries are added and removed automatically as resource files appear or disappear, recursively or not
+- π Sync a registry from a directory (recursively or not), with entries staying in sync as files appear or disappear

-- π₯§ Bake a property index in the editor for zero-cost runtime queries by resource property values
+- π₯§ Bake a property index in the editor for zero-cost runtime filtering by property value

 - π¦ Load entries individually, all at once (blocking), or asynchronously via threaded loading